rbpollock/labboNetwork/docs/interfaces/ireputationminingcycle.md

 Initialise this reputation mining cycle.

-*Note: This will only be called once, by ColonyNetwork, in the same transaction that deploys this contract.*
+*Note: This will only be called once, by LabboNetwork, in the same transaction that deploys this contract.*

 **Parameters**